IFB-ElixirFr/IFB_Shiny_training/exercise1/README.md

 the numbers of bins when plotting the histogram.

 3. **Add some text to the output**: Change the application to add some text to the output.
-The text should depend on the dataset; for example, indicate the average and standard deviation of the data points.
+For example, indicate the number of observations and bins defined in parameters.

 4. **Choose mean and standard deviation**: Change the application so that